charles-wish-banner-gokr

 Jason Sears

 Coming to grips with truth, especially when it relates to something as complex as identity, isn’t a painless venture.
-And, although a few of the Mahavidyas in this classic telling are depicted as somewhat innocent and alluring, the bulk of them possess some extremely wrathful and terrifying qualities.
-However, their fury should not be interpreted as ordinary self-serving fury but rather as wisdom-fury; or, more specifically, fury which scares away ignorance.
-It is their intention to afford us opportunities to realize what we need to know in order to be truly free and alive, even if it means being forced out of our immediate comfort zones.
-[7]
+And, although a few of the Mahavidyas in this classic telling are depicted as somewhat innocent and alluring, most of them possess extremely wrathful and terrifying qualities.
+However, their fury should not be seen as ordinary, self-serving anger but as wisdom-fury, or fury that dispels ignorance.
+It is their inherent intention to afford us opportunities to realize that which we need to know in order to be truly free and alive, even if it means being forced out of our immediate comfort zones [7] and consequentially thrust into the judging eye of our contemporaries.

-They also feature the contrasts of the four seasons (each conceived in 2009 during the corresponding time of year).
-Wasps are present to symbolize the apparent pestilence of our social situations, and moths (in pupa, caterpillar, and full form) to symbolize evolution and our abilities to rise above our limitations.
-There are also televisions featured throughout, to draw attention to the vicarious multifaceted persistence of social pressure by assorted audio/visual media.
-Finally, I’ve included cakes which represent the tradition of Prasad, an offering to the deity which in turn becomes an offering for us as well.
+They also feature the contrasts of the four seasons, each conceived in 2009 during the corresponding time of year.
+Wasps are present to symbolize the apparent pestilence of our social situations, and moths (in pupa, caterpillar, and full form) to symbolize evolution and our ability to rise above our limitations.
+There are also televisions featured throughout, to draw attention to the vicarious, multifaceted persistence of social pressure by assorted audio/visual media.
+Finally, I’ve included cakes, which represent the tradition of Prasad, an offering to the deity which, in turn, becomes an offering to us as well.

-However, these are Tantric paintings.
-Which, if I’ve understood things right, doesn’t mean that they should revel in the hardships of others; but it certainly doesn’t mean they should make-believe troubling occurrences don’t occur.
-Openly facing that which can become dysfunctional and/or compulsively binding (in a context where our true nature is always larger than the confines of such trappings) is the real genius of Tantric art.
+Still, these are Tantric paintings; which, if I've understood things correctly, doesn't necessarily mean they should take pleasure in others' hardships, but it certainly doesn't mean they should pretend troubling occurrences don't happen.
+A primary theme of Tantric art lies in openly confronting that which can become dysfunctional or compulsively binding, all within a context where our true nature transcends such limitations.
 It doesn’t need the endorsement of sugarcoated do-gooders in order to do good.
-It was in this positive spirit of freedom and insight that this work was created, hopefully it will be the same manner in which it will be received… but I never hold my breath when it comes to such things.
+It just needs honesty, compassion, and a heart with open eyes.
+And, it is in this positive spirit of freedom and insight that this work has been created, hopefully it will also be the way in which it is received… but I hardly hold my breath when it comes to such things.

 Paintings: